perjo927/angular2-preybird/README.md

 ### Unit tests

-1. `npm test`
+1. `npm run test`
 2. Your browser should open.
 If it doesn't, go to: [http://127.0.0.1:8080/unit-tests.html](http://127.0.0.1:8080/unit-tests.html)
 3. For test-driven development, keep the browser tab open while developing, and the tests will live-reload.
-You can run  `npm start` & `npm test` simultaneously, since the development and test servers run on different ports, and the development server will also live-reload.
+You can run  `npm start` & `npm run test` simultaneously, since the development and test servers run on different ports, and the development server will also live-reload.

 ### End-to-end tests